Shubham-W07/Soft-Computing-SCE/README.md

-# Problem Statement — Pricing & Discount Optimization using NSGA-II
+# Problem Statement — A Pareto-Based Multi-Objective Framework for Price–Discount Optimization in Multi-Product Retail Systems

 ## 1. Overview